 Step 3a: When ready, update

-Step 4: If two developers make a change, whoever gets second, pulls and can chose to update, resolve any conflicts and push when convenient
+Step 4: If two developers make a change, whoever gets second, pulls and can choose to update, resolve any conflicts and push when convenient

 Branch Merge vs Code Merge